alanc10n/auth0-link-accounts-sample/SPA/README.md

 	* run `npm install -g serve`
 	* run `serve` in the project's folder to start a server
 4. Go to the [index page](http://localhost:3000) and start playing with the app!

+## Running the App with Docker

+To run the sample with [Docker](https://www.docker.com/), make sure you have `docker` installed.

+Follow steps 1 and 2 in the [Install Locally](#install-locally) section to set up the clientId and domain, then run `sh exec.sh` to build and run the Docker image.